Health Information Portal (HIP)

 • Keep well-fitted screens on windows and doors.

-• Report mosquito problems and dead bird sightings to the PDPH Vector Control Program's Mosquito Complaint Line at 215-685-9000.
+• Report mosquito problems and dead bird sightings to the PDPH Vector Control Program's Mosquito Complaint hotline at 215-685-9000.

 WNV Testing and Reporting Requirements for Human Surveillance in Philadelphia: